Union Square, New York City

 George Washington Monument, Union Square, South Plaza

-Kenseth Armstead’s Washington 20/20/20 will be installed at the 14th Street plaza in Union Square Park.
+Kenseth Armstead’s Washington 20/20/20 was installed at the 14th Street plaza in Union Square Park.
 Presented as part of NYC Parks’ Art in the Parks program, the sculptural form was composed as a companion to the first sculpture on New York City park land, the George Washington Statue in Union Square.
-The design of the work is taken from the elaborate frescoes of Tiebele, Burkina Faso, the royal court of the Kassena people, where every home is hand-painted.
-Washington 20/20/20 transforms the two-dimensional marks into translucent perforated steel forms on a two-ton angle iron steel frame.
+The design of the work was taken from the elaborate frescoes of Tiebele, Burkina Faso, the royal court of the Kassena people, where every home is hand-painted.
+Washington 20/20/20 transformed the two-dimensional marks into translucent perforated steel forms on a two-ton angle iron steel frame.

 Washington 20/20/20 is a part of Armstead’s ongoing series Farther Land.
 These works explore the African-American experience inside the American Revolution.
 Farther Land symbolically reflects on 10 years of the artist’s research on the true story of slave turned double-agent spy James Armistead Lafayette.
 The series responds to the age of revolution and the founders’ declaration that “all men are created equal” with irony and suggestive formal content.

 For more than 50 years, NYC Parks’ Art in the Parks program has brought contemporary public artworks to the city’s parks, making New York City one of the world’s largest open-air galleries.
 The agency has consistently fostered the creation and installation of temporary public art in parks throughout the five boroughs.
 Since 1967, NYC Parks has collaborated with arts organizations and artists to produce over 2,000 public artworks by 1,300 notable and emerging artists in over 200 parks.
 For more information about the program visit www.nyc.gov/parks/art.